 Factorial Calculator

-Our Factorial Calculator instantly computes the exact sequential product of an integer and all positive integers below it.
-Denoted algebraically by an exclamation mark (e.g., n!), factorials are the foundational cornerstone of the mathematics governing probability and permutations.
+Our Factorial Calculator is a high-precision, combinatorics engine designed to instantly compute the exact sequential product of a whole number ($n$) and all positive integers below it.
+Denoted algebraically by the exclamation mark symbol (e.g., $n!$), factorials represent the foundational mathematics governing Probability Modeling, Permutation Architecture, and Cryptographic Entropy.

 The Mathematical Formula